Azure/WALinuxAgent/README.md

 _Default: n_

 If set to `y` and SSL support is not compiled into Python, the agent will fall-back to use HTTP.
-Otherwise, if SSL support is not compiled into Python, the agent will fail all HTTPS requests.
+Otherwise, if SSL support is compiled into Python, the agent will fail all HTTPS requests.

 Note: Allowing HTTP may unintentionally expose secure data.